Dawntraoz-Storyblok/sb-management-api-helpers/docs/AI_SEO_BULK_UPDATE.md

 - API response details when available
 - Suggestions for resolution

-### Management API Specific Issues
+### Management API specific issues

-- **Token Permissions**: Ensure your Management API token has write access to stories
+- **Token permissions**: Ensure your Management API token has write access to stories
-- **Content Type Filtering**: Verify the content type name matches exactly
+- **Content Type filtering**: Verify the content type name matches exactly
-- **Field Structure**: Check that the SEO field exists in your content type schema
+- **Field structure**: Check that the SEO field exists in your content type schema

 ## Performance